Outdooractive/gis-tools/README.md

 ## Notes

-This package makes some assumptions about what is equal, i.e. coordinates that are inside of `1e-10` degrees are regarded as equal.
+This package makes some assumptions about what is equal, i.e. coordinates that are inside of `1e-10` degrees are regarded as equal (that's μm precision and is probably overkill).
 See [GISTool.equalityDelta][5].

 ## Requirements